Skip to main content

 Types of Personal Data

-EUID supports the following type of personal data:
+EUID supports the following types of personal data:

 • Email address